top of page

 Early Childhood

 Step into a gentle world of musical discovery, where little voices and curious hands find joy in sound, song, and play.
 These live, online weekly group classes support creativity, connection, and early growth in a trauma-informed, neurodiversity-affirming environment.
 More than musical play, each session is a safe, joyful space where every child’s communication style, sensory preferences, and learning pace are honored.
-Guided by an experienced instructor, children explore rhythm, melody, and movement in ways that support language development for singing, social-emotional growth for future songwriting, and self-expression through creativity—inviting music into daily life as a story that unfolds over time.
-Limited to a small number of participants per class, these sessions welcome children from birth through age six into a warm, supportive circle.
-Infants under 18 months engage in gentle, sensory-rich experiences that support early music-making skills.
-Toddlers, preschoolers, and kindergarteners participate in interactive activities that encourage growing creativity to prepare for formal music training.
-All activities are multi-level by design, allowing each child to participate meaningfully at their own pace—whether beginning to explore sound or already engaging with melody and early musical patterns.
-Foundational American Sign Language (ASL) is woven into infant and toddler classes to support early communication and language development as tiny musicians.
-In preschool and kindergarten, phonics is gently introduced through rhythm and pitch, supporting early music literacy.
-Group classes welcome children who speak as well as those who communicate through augmentative and alternative communication (AAC), including ASL, gestures, and speech-generating devices.
-Deaf and hard-of-hearing children are warmly welcomed and may engage through movement or visual interaction—choosing the forms of musical expression that best reflect their sensory world.
-All classes include caregiver participation, allowing families to support communication and regulation in real time.
+Guided by an experienced instructor, children explore rhythm, melody, and movement in ways that support language development for singing, social-emotional growth for future songwriting, and self-expression—inviting music into daily life as a story that unfolds over time.
+Limited to 18 families, these 45-minute sessions feature natural transition points to honor a child's evolving attention span.
+While infants under 18 months may focus on the first 15 minutes of sensory play and 2-year-olds might engage through the 30-minute mark, families are always welcome to stay for the full duration if a child is curious and regulated.
+Children between the ages of 3 and 5 are expected to stay for the entire class to participate in activities that prepare them for formal music training.
+All activities are multi-level by design, allowing every child to participate at their own pace.
+Foundational American Sign Language (ASL) is woven into the sessions to support early communication.
+For those staying for the full class, phonics is gently introduced through rhythm and pitch to support early music literacy.
+Group classes welcome children who speak as well as those who use augmentative and alternative communication (AAC), including ASL, gestures, and speech-generating devices.
+Deaf and hard-of-hearing children are warmly invited to engage through movement or visual interaction, choosing the forms of expression that best reflect their sensory world.
+All classes include caregiver participation to support communication and regulation in real time.
 Because the instructor is not fluent in ASL, children who rely on it may need caregiver or interpreter support.
-Children who use other forms of AAC may also benefit from caregiver assistance, particularly when systems are highly individualized or require translation.
-These classes are educational and exploratory and are not a replacement for clinical services such as music therapy, applied behavior analysis (ABA), or speech-language pathology.
-If it becomes clear that a child would benefit more from therapeutic support, we are happy to recommend alternative resources.
-Families receive session recordings and suggested home activities each week to support learning between classes.
-Semi-annual progress reports help celebrate milestones and track development, and families may request a brief parent–teacher check-in as availability allows.
+Children who use other forms of AAC may also benefit from caregiver assistance, particularly for individualized systems.
+These classes are educational and exploratory; they are not a replacement for clinical services such as music therapy, applied behavioral analysis (ABA), or speech-language pathology.
+Should a child require clinical support, we are happy to recommend alternative resources.
+Families receive session recordings and suggested home activities each week.
+Semi-annual progress reports celebrate milestones, and families may request brief parent-teacher check-ins as availability allows.
 Partial scholarships are available for low-income and middle-class families.
-While families must provide a computer and internet access, tuition assistance is adjusted to reflect how difficult it would be to access these essentials, ensuring equitable participation even in the earliest stages of learning.
-All early childhood families are invited into The Lyric Isles, our private online community hosted on Discord, where caregivers and students connect in age-appropriate spaces, explore musical activities together, and celebrate progress within a supportive, creative community.
-With songs, stories, and play, these early years become the first pages in a child’s musical journey—laying a foundation of creativity, confidence, and connection that can grow alongside them.
+While families provide their own computer and internet access, tuition assistance is adjusted to reflect the cost of these essentials, ensuring equitable participation.
+All early childhood families are invited into The Lyric Isles, our private Discord community, to connect, explore activities, and celebrate progress together.
+Through song, story, and play, these early years become the first pages in a child’s musical journey—laying a foundation of creativity and connection that grows alongside them.

 Ornament